mzn-b/WebEngineering/README.md

 >
 > GitLab: leon.freudenthaler@fh-campuswien.ac.at

-# Base Coding Playgrounds

 ## 1. JS Playground (10 Pts.)
 The provided base project template contains some bugs and bad JS coding practices for you to fix in your first playground.
 Take a look into the component files and get a grasp of the inner workings of the provided project.
 > **ATTENTION: After finishing the JS Playground please create a commit or branch and link it below.
-Otherwise it is not possible to grade your submission, since we will switch to TypeScript afterwards!**
+Otherwise it is not possible to grade your 1. submission, since we will switch to TypeScript afterwards!**
 >
 > **This is my JS Playground commit/branch:** <LINK_TO_YOUR_COMMIT>

 **Tasks:**
-Fix application code and answer the question:
+Fix application code and answer the questions:
 * (2) Adapt the code to use ``async/await`` instead of the ``then()``-callback hell and refactor the functions to use arrow function syntax instead of ``function()``-syntax.
 * (2) Add proper error handling to the code using ``try/catch`` and provide useful error messages to the users.
 Additionally, check the image URL availability before rendering the images in HTML.
 Provide placeholder images if the given URL does not exist.
 * (1) Extract the range value from the provided Wikitext (response from the API).
 Examine the provided Wikitext format inside `extractBears` function.